Key takeaways:

 - AI is evolving fast.
 Stay flexible, track your progress, and scale what works.

 Economic experts predict that the AI market will reach $1.3 trillion by 2030.
-From smarter customer support to faster decision-making, AI is helping teams save time, cut costs, and spot new opportunities.
+From smarter customer support to faster decision-making, business leaders and marketing teams are using AI for business growth by saving time, cutting costs, and spotting new opportunities.

 AI for business growth is about using new technology to improve how your business runs and grows.